fabridamicelli/echoes/README.md

 Python module for Echo State Networks (ESN).

-The goal is a handy high level API that makes machine learning with ESN's easy.
+High level API for machine learning with Echo State Networks.

-In order to keep things intuitive and easy to use, the design attempts to be as "scikit-learny" as possible.
+The design attempts to follow the intuitions from standard packages, eg scikit-learn, as much as possible.
 Documentation, type annotations and examples are all over the place.

-As intended for research purposes as well, several typical benchmark tasks, datasets and plotting functionalities are also included and very straight forward to run, thus saving boiler plate code and allowing the user to quickly test the ESN on those.
+As intended for research purposes as well, several typical benchmark tasks, datasets and plotting functionalities are also included and straight forward to run, thus saving boiler plate code and allowing the user to quickly test the ESN.

 ## Installation